Skip to main content

 Contributors netapp-lisa netapp-jsnyder

-Add an I/O module to your AFF C30 or AFF C60 system to enhance network connectivity and expand your system’s ability to handle data traffic.
+Add an I/O module to your AFF C30 or AFF C60 storage system to enhance network connectivity and expand your system’s ability to handle data traffic.

 You can add an I/O module to your AFF C30 and AFF C60 storage systems when there are slots available or when all slots are fully populated.